Vintage lithograph by Felix Labisse.

 Related products

-Set of 2 vintage red Murano glass vases by Carlo Moretti.
+Set of 2 large vintage circular 1970’s Italian Murano glass wall lights/sconces.